 LOCATION: Northwestern Memorial Hospital, Feinberg Pavilion, 251 E. Huron in Chicago, IL

-FACULTY: The training will be led by the CUH authors and instructors, Dr. Melinda Ring (Osher) and Chef Stephanie Folkens (Common Threads).
+FACULTY: The training will be led by the CUH authors and instructors, Dr. Melinda Ring (Osher) and Chef Stephanie Folkens (Common Threads), and other team members.

 AGENDA: This workshop will include sessions on: